jvmourao/Applied-OMICs-Tutorial/docs/source/ngs-qc.rst

    "``ktrim=r``", "Once a reference kmer is matched in a read, that kmer and all the bases to the right will be trimmed (3' adapters)"
    "``ktrim=l``", "Once a reference kmer is matched in a read, that kmer and all the bases to the left will be trimmed (5' adapters)"
-   "``ktrim=N``", "Rather than trimming, it masks all bases covered by reference kmers to *N*" "``k``", "Kmer size to use that can have a length between 1-31.
+   "``ktrim=N``", "Rather than trimming, it masks all bases covered by reference kmers to *N*" "``k``", "Kmer size to use.
+It can have a length between 1-31.
 Usually the longer a kmer, the greater the specificity" "``maq``", "Discard reads with average quality below a specified value (e.g., maq=10, means average quality BELOW 10)" "``mink``", "Allows to use shorter kmers at the ends of the read (e.g., k=11 for the last 11 bases)" "``out``", "Catch reads that don't match a reference kmers"